nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_TUPLE"></a>
 ### ERR_INVALID_TUPLE

-An error with code `'ERR_INVALID_TUPLE'` is thrown when an element in the `iterable` provided to the [WHATWG][WHATWG URL API] [`URLSearchParams` constructor][`new URLSearchParams(iterable)`] does not represent a `[name, value]` tuple – that is, if an element is not iterable, or does not consist of exactly two elements.
+Used when an element in the `iterable` provided to the [WHATWG][WHATWG URL API] [`URLSearchParams`constructor][`new URLSearchParams(iterable)`] does not represent a `[name, value]` tuple – that is, if an element is not iterable, or does not consist of exactly two elements.

 <a id="ERR_INVALID_URL"></a>
 ### ERR_INVALID_URL

-An error using the `'ERR_INVALID_URL'` code is thrown when an invalid URL is passed to the [WHATWG][WHATWG URL API] [`URL` constructor][`new URL(input)`] to be parsed.
+Used when an invalid URL is passed to the [WHATWG][WHATWG URL API] [`URL` constructor][`new URL(input)`] to be parsed.
 The thrown error object typically has an additional property `'input'` that contains the URL that failed to parse.

 <a id="ERR_INVALID_URL_SCHEME"></a>
 ### ERR_INVALID_URL_SCHEME

-The code `'ERR_INVALID_URL_SCHEME'` is used generically to signify an attempt to use a URL of an incompatible scheme (aka protocol) for a specific purpose.
+Used generically to signify an attempt to use a URL of an incompatible scheme (aka protocol) for a specific purpose.
 It is currently only used in the [WHATWG URL API][] support in the [`fs`][] module (which only accepts URLs with `'file'` scheme), but may be used in other Node.js APIs as well in the future.

 <a id="ERR_IPC_CHANNEL_CLOSED"></a>
 ### ERR_IPC_CHANNEL_CLOSED

-The `'ERR_IPC_CHANNEL_CLOSED'` error code is used when an attempt is made to use an IPC communication channel that has already been closed.
+Used when an attempt is made to use an IPC communication channel that has already been closed.

 <a id="ERR_IPC_DISCONNECTED"></a>
 ### ERR_IPC_DISCONNECTED

-The `'ERR_IPC_DISCONNECTED'` error code is used when an attempt is made to disconnect an already disconnected IPC communication channel between two Node.js processes.
+Used when an attempt is made to disconnect an already disconnected IPC communication channel between two Node.js processes.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_IPC_ONE_PIPE"></a>
 ### ERR_IPC_ONE_PIPE

-The `'ERR_IPC_ONE_PIPE'` error code is used when an attempt is made to create a child Node.js process using more than one IPC communication channel.
+Used when an attempt is made to create a child Node.js process using more than one IPC communication channel.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_IPC_SYNC_FORK"></a>
 ### ERR_IPC_SYNC_FORK

-The `'ERR_IPC_SYNC_FORK'` error code is used when an attempt is made to open an IPC communication channel with a synchronous forked Node.js process.
+Used when an attempt is made to open an IPC communication channel with a synchronous forked Node.js process.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_MISSING_ARGS"></a>
 ### ERR_MISSING_ARGS

-The `'ERR_MISSING_ARGS'` error code is a generic error code for instances where a required argument of a Node.js API is not passed.
+Used when a required argument of a Node.js API is not passed.
 This is currently only used in the [WHATWG URL API][] for strict compliance with the specification (which in some cases may accept `func(undefined)` but not `func()`).
 In most native Node.js APIs, `func(undefined)` and `func()` are treated identically, and the [`ERR_INVALID_ARG_TYPE`][] error code may be used instead.

 <a id="ERR_SOCKET_ALREADY_BOUND"></a>
 ### ERR_SOCKET_ALREADY_BOUND
-An error using the `'ERR_SOCKET_ALREADY_BOUND'` code is thrown when an attempt is made to bind a socket that has already been bound.
+Used when an attempt is made to bind a socket that has already been bound.

 <a id="ERR_SOCKET_BAD_PORT"></a>
 ### ERR_SOCKET_BAD_PORT

-An error using the `'ERR_SOCKET_BAD_PORT'` code is thrown when an API function expecting a port > 0 and < 65536 receives an invalid value.
+Used when an API function expecting a port > 0 and < 65536 receives an invalid value.

 <a id="ERR_SOCKET_BAD_TYPE"></a>
 ### ERR_SOCKET_BAD_TYPE

-An error using the `'ERR_SOCKET_BAD_TYPE'` code is thrown when an API function expecting a socket type (`udp4` or `udp6`) receives an invalid value.
+Used when an API function expecting a socket type (`udp4` or `udp6`) receives an invalid value.

 <a id="ERR_SOCKET_CANNOT_SEND"></a>
 ### ERR_SOCKET_CANNOT_SEND

-An error using the `'ERR_SOCKET_CANNOT_SEND'` code is thrown when data cannot be sent on a socket.
+Used when data cannot be sent on a socket.

 <a id="ERR_SOCKET_DGRAM_NOT_RUNNING"></a>
 ### ERR_SOCKET_DGRAM_NOT_RUNNING

-An error using the `'ERR_SOCKET_DGRAM_NOT_RUNNING'` code is thrown when a call is made and the UDP subsystem is not running.
+Used when a call is made and the UDP subsystem is not running.

 <a id="ERR_STDERR_CLOSE"></a>
 ### ERR_STDERR_CLOSE

-An error using the `'ERR_STDERR_CLOSE'` code is thrown specifically when an attempt is made to close the `process.stderr` stream.
+Used when an attempt is made to close the `process.stderr` stream.
 By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.

 <a id="ERR_STDOUT_CLOSE"></a>
 ### ERR_STDOUT_CLOSE

-An error using the `'ERR_STDOUT_CLOSE'` code is thrown specifically when an attempt is made to close the `process.stdout` stream.
+Used when an attempt is made to close the `process.stdout` stream.
 By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.

 <a id="ERR_UNKNOWN_BUILTIN_MODULE"></a>
 ### ERR_UNKNOWN_BUILTIN_MODULE

-The `'ERR_UNKNOWN_BUILTIN_MODULE'` error code is used to identify a specific kind of internal Node.js error that should not typically be triggered by user code.
+Used to identify a specific kind of internal Node.js error that should not typically be triggered by user code.
 Instances of this error point to an internal bug within the Node.js binary itself.

 <a id="ERR_UNKNOWN_SIGNAL"></a>
 ### ERR_UNKNOWN_SIGNAL

-The `'ERR_UNKNOWN_SIGNAL`' error code is used when an invalid or unknown process signal is passed to an API expecting a valid signal (such as [`child.kill()`][]).
+Used when an invalid or unknown process signal is passed to an API expecting a valid signal (such as [`child.kill()`][]).

 <a id="ERR_UNKNOWN_STDIN_TYPE"></a>
 ### ERR_UNKNOWN_STDIN_TYPE

-An error using the `'ERR_UNKNOWN_STDIN_TYPE'` code is thrown specifically when an attempt is made to launch a Node.js process with an unknown `stdin` file type.
+Used when an attempt is made to launch a Node.js process with an unknown `stdin` file type.
 Errors of this kind cannot *typically* be caused by errors in user code, although it is not impossible.
 Occurrences of this error are most likely an indication of a bug within Node.js itself.

 <a id="ERR_UNKNOWN_STREAM_TYPE"></a>
 ### ERR_UNKNOWN_STREAM_TYPE

-An error using the `'ERR_UNKNOWN_STREAM_TYPE'` code is thrown specifically when an attempt is made to launch a Node.js process with an unknown `stdout` or `stderr` file type.
+Used when an attempt is made to launch a Node.js process with an unknown `stdout` or `stderr` file type.
 Errors of this kind cannot *typically* be caused by errors in user code, although it is not impossible.
 Occurrences of this error are most likely an indication of a bug within Node.js itself.

 [`ERR_INVALID_ARG_TYPE`]: #ERR_INVALID_ARG_TYPE